Table of Contents

 They’ll throw around a couple of “life insurance policies” or even pressurize you.

+The two-year contestability period that starts with the first premium payment is to secure the insurance company against fraudulent document submissions or incorrect information.
 For example, a policyholder is a heavy smoker and dies from heart failure following their insurance application.
 During the application, the policyholder does not even mention their smoking habits.
-In such cases, an insurance company has the right to revisit the documents, check if the information given is true, and deny life insurance claims on basis of insurance fraud.
+In such cases, an insurance company has the right to revisit the documents, check if the information is accurate, and deny life insurance claims based on insurance fraud.

 However, the law also dictates that life insurance beneficiaries can challenge any insurance misstatements depending on the nature or severity of the material misrepresentation.
-A life insurance attorney can help negotiate with the insurance company and back your claims with solid evidence and information to ensure that you get the life insurance death benefit that you deserve.
+A life insurance attorney can help negotiate with the insurance company and back your claims with solid evidence and information to ensure you get the life insurance death benefit you deserve.

-There may also be a chance where the insurer might be responsible for any missing payments by the insured.
+There may also be a chance that the insurer might be responsible for any missing payments by the insured.
 By law in many states, insurance companies need to notify their policyholder before and after they cancel their life insurance policies.

 Reaching out to a lawyer to file an appeal or go for a lawsuit against the insurance provider is the fastest way you can get money.

-Ehline Law and our California life insurance attorneys will review the insurance policy and your claims form to find out more information to file an appeal.
+Ehline Law and our California life insurance attorneys will review the insurance policy and your claims form to find more information to file an appeal.